SteeltoeOSS/Documentation/api/v4/discovery/netflix-eureka.md

 > [!CAUTION]
 > After metadata has been updated from code, later metadata changes in configuration are ignored.

->
-> In general, additional metadata does not change the behavior of applications, unless the apps are made aware of the meaning of the metadata.
+In general, additional metadata does not change the behavior of applications, unless they are made aware of the meaning of the metadata.

 ## Configuring mutual TLS